makerdao/mips/MIP60/MIP60c3-ForumPost-Template.md

 ## Record

-- Link to open PR containing the changes to MIP60c2.
+- Link to open PR containing the changes to the Canonical Intangible Asset Records.

 ## Supporters